panosoft/elm-aws-s3/readme.md

 * `retryable` indicates if the AWS operation is retryable
 * `statusCode` is the HTTP code
 * `time` is the time the error occurred
-* `region` is the AWS region used in the operation

 #### ObjectExistsResponse